KaanDRoid/Duckflow-CRM/README.md

 # 🦆 Duckflow CRM

-**Duckflow CRM** is a quick, one-day proof-of-concept that helps you turn messy CRM exports into clear, visual insights—within minutes, and without the need for an external database.
+**Duckflow CRM** is a quick, one day proof of concept that helps you turn messy CRM exports into clear, visual insights within minutes, and without the need for an external database.

 - **Engine:** [DuckDB](https://duckdb.org/) (in-process SQL OLAP)
 - **Notebook:** Jupyter (Python 3.10+)
 - **Visualization:** Matplotlib

 > 💡 **Why DuckDB?**
-> DuckDB allows analysts to process everything locally (CSV → SQL → chart) while still handling millions of rows with sub-second query speeds.
+> DuckDB allows analysts to process everything locally (CSV → SQL → chart) while still handling millions of rows with sub second query speeds.

 ---